Nontoxic Shot Only Rule

 Nontoxic shot is safer for wildlife and people

-The nontoxic shot regulation will reduce the incidence of lead shot ingestion, which is often fatal to all invertebrates, including waterfowl, doves, and scavenging birds, such as eagles, that feed on waterfowl with lead shot in the carcass.
+The nontoxic shot regulation will reduce the incidence of lead shot ingestion, which is often fatal to all vertebrates, including waterfowl, doves, and scavenging birds, such as eagles, that feed on waterfowl with lead shot in the carcass.
 Mounting evidence points to lead poisoning occurring in more than 134 species, including amphibians, reptiles, birds, and mammals.

 The nontoxic shot rule applies to all hunting with a shotgun including dove, turkey, quail, rabbit, and squirrel.
 Since 1991, waterfowl hunters in Missouri have used nontoxic shot for all duck, geese, and rail hunting.